Klik hier om deze informatie in het Nederlands te lezen.

 Uganda, which is officially called the “Republic of Uganda”, is located in Eastern Africa.
 It is bordered to the east by Kenya, to the north by South Sudan, to the west by the Democratic Republic of the Congo, to the southwest by Rwanda, and to the south by Tanzania.

-Sadly, Uganda still belongs to the poorest countries of the world.
+Sadly, Uganda still belongs to the poorest countries in the world.
 During the summer of 2016 I made my first trip to the country, accompanied by my husband and youngest daughter.
 It was a tough confrontation with the poverty that prevails in the country.
-With the average age being only 15 years, the country has a very young population, even the youngest in the world!
-The fact that there is a huge amount of children in Uganda that would enormously benefit from a better future perspective for them will not need much explanation.
+With the median age being not even 16 years, the country has a very young population, even the youngest in the world!
+The fact that there is a huge number of children in Uganda that would enormously benefit from a better future perspective for them will not need much explanation.

 Unfortunately, the lack of safe water is not the only problem the children in Uganda are facing.
 Their poor living circumstances are the result of a combination of many development blocking factors.
 As can be read in this article, many children cannot attend school.
 In 1997, primary school education was promised to be free to attend for all children, but in reality it is nothing like that, not even to mention the quality of the education.
 English is the official language of the country, but with far the majority of the children not receiving proper education, they simply don’t master the language, which leads to them (as well their parents or caretakers, who also never received good education) missing out on a lot of information that is spread in English.
 For example, campaigns from the government to prevent AIDS/HIV are in English.
 Also, because of the general lack of education, important knowledge about how to cultivate crops successfully is absent, with all its consequences.
 Malnutrition is very often seen.